TatevKaren/DataStructuresAlgorithmsCourse/Sorting/README.md

 <br>

 ## Devide and Conquer: Merge Sort
-The idea behind Merge Sort is to devide the list into roughly two parts, sort them recursively and merge them back.
+The idea behind Merge Sort O(nlogn) is to devide the list into roughly two parts, sort them recursively and merge them back.
 ### Merging two sorted lists
 In order to perform Merge Sort, we need to first know how to merge two sorted lists.
 - 1: check for the terminating conditions (one of the lists empty, or both)